Lord's Taverners

 Super 1s

-Super 1s is a national community cricket programme for young people with disabilities aged 12-25 which has access and inclusion at the heart of it.
+Super 1s is a national community cricket programme for young people with a disability aged 8-25 which has access and inclusion at the heart of it.
 It provides an opportunity to have fun playing cricket with friends every week and experience competitive sport with peers.

 Cricket in SEND Settings